zebrunner/mcloud-agent/README.md

     max_port: 7420
     proxy_port: 9001
 ```
-   * Note: Make sure to provide valid devices udid values
+   * Note: Make sure to provide valid device udid values
-   * Name value will be used for registration this device in STF (it is recommened to avoid special symbols and spaces)
+   * Name value will be used for registration this device in STF (it is recommended to avoid special symbols and spaces)
    * Provide unique adb port values for each device as they will be shared to the master Linux server
    * Provide unique range of 10 ports for each Android device.
 Those ports should be accessible from client's browser sessions otherwise gray screen is displayed or "adb connect" doesn't work.
    * Provide unique number of proxy_port per each device (they can be used in integration with Carina traffic sniffering fucntionality: http://qaprosoft.github.io/carina/proxy/)